cmcqueen/simplerandom/python/README.txt

 -------------------------

 Currently this has had basic testing on Ubuntu 13.04 64-bit and Windows XP 32-bit.
-It passes the basic ``simplerandom.iterators.test`` unit tests, as well as basic manual testing of ``simplerandom.random``.
+It passes the ``simplerandom.iterators.test`` unit tests, as well as basic manual testing of ``simplerandom.random``.
 A more thorough unit test suite is needed.

-In Ubuntu, it has been tested on Python 2.7 and 3.3 and passes.
+In Ubuntu, it has been tested on Python 2.7 and 3.3, and passes.

-In Windows, it has been tested on Python 2.5, 2.6, 2.7, 3.1, 3.2 and 3.3.
+In Windows, it has been tested on Python 2.6, 2.7, 3.1, 3.2 and 3.3.
+It
-It passes under these versions.
+passes under these versions.

 -------------